|

-The former capital of the Inca Empire
+The Former Capital of the Inca Empire

 Attractions in and around Cuzco

-Plaza de Armas
+Plaza de Armas (The Main Square)

 Museo de Arte Precolombino